swardi/getting-started-with-terraform/README.md

 Instance_type is the type of EC2 instance.
 Each type provides different CPU, memory and networking capacity. t2.micro has one virtual CPU, 1 GB memory and is part of the AWS free tier.

 # Step 3: Initialize terraform
-Open command terminal and go to the folder where you have main.tf and run following command terraform init
+Open command terminal and go to the folder where you have create_ec2_instance.tf and run following command terraform init

 # Step 4: Run terraform plan
 Now run following command
 terraform plan

 This command tells you what terraform will actually do before making any changes.
 You can review them before actually executing the command.
 In the output the resources with a plus sign will be created, resources with a minus will be deleted and resources with ~ sign will get modified.
 The last line tells you the summary of all actions.
-For example the main.tf that we have created in this example will output following as summary of actions.
+For example the create_ec2_instance.tf that we have created in this example will output following as summary of actions.

 Plan: 1 to add, 0 to change, 0 to destroy.